 Let’s break down the key highlights of your resume where you need to put in the extra work to easily catch the skeptical eyes of recruiters or hiring managers.

-Data Mining resume header writing tips
+Data mining resume header writing tips

 No matter the industry, data mining falls on the business analysis side of the trade.
 With that being said, the job titles may not exactly be called “data mining” but rather titles synonymous with the role.
 Here is a list of common job titles, that you can use for your resume header.

 Among the common job titles you can use for this role are the following: